 Skip to content

-How to Configure APM Sampling
+How to Configure Application Performance Monitoring Sampling

 pip install ddtrace

-Step 2: Install the flask package
+Step 2: Install flask Package

 pip install flask